TamirErez/PointClubServer/README.md

  6. Restart postgres by running: <i>sudo systemctl restart postgresql</i>

  ## Allow Remote Connection to Postgre
   1. Find and edit pg_hba.conf by following the previous section
   2. Add the following lines at the end of the file:
    host all all 0.0.0.0/0 trust
    host all all ::0/0 trust
+  3. Edit the file /etc/postgresql/<version>/main/postgresql.conf
+     Uncomment the line containing 'listen_addresses', and change the value to '*'
- 3. Restart postgres by running: <i>sudo systemctl restart postgresql</i>
+  4. Restart postgres by running: <i>sudo systemctl restart postgresql</i>